mfontanini/presenterm-export/README.md

 ---

-**This is not meant to be used as a standalone but instead by running _presenterm_ using the `--export-pdf` switch.**
+**This is not meant to be used as a standalone tool but instead by running _presenterm_ using the `--export-pdf` switch.**

 # Installation

 This tool requires [tmux](https://github.com/tmux/tmux/) to be installed.
-The simply run:
+Then simply run:

 ```shell
 pip install presenterm-export